 The different tests for the detection of H. pylori are;

-- Serology: Serological tests that measure specific pylori IgG antibodies can determine if a person has been infected.
+- Serology: Serological tests that measure specific H. pylori IgG antibodies can determine if a person has been infected.
 The sensitivity and specificity of these assays range from 80% to 95% depending upon the assay used.
 A positive serology indicates present or past infection.
-A positive antibody screen should be confirmed by a different tests such as fecal antigen, urea breath test or other invasive tests.
+A positive antibody screen should be confirmed by tests such as fecal antigen, urea breath test, or other invasive tests.

 - Fecal antigen test (FAT): H. pylori stool antigen is a reliable noninvasive tool to screen H. pylori infection.
-The fecal antigen test identifies H. pylori antigen in the stool by enzyme immunoassay with the use of polyclonal anti-H. pylori antibody.
+The fecal antigen test identifies H. pylori antigen in the stool by enzyme immunoassay using polyclonal anti-H. pylori antibody.

 Tests mentioned below require biopsy specimens of the stomach or duodenum.
 Test sample is taken during upper esophagogastroduodenal endoscopy.

 - Microscopy: Histologic identification of organisms – considered the gold standard of diagnostic tests.
-Microscopy of gram-stained smears or imprint of gastric biopsies reveals curved gram-negative rods resembling Helicobacter.
+Microscopy of gram-stained smears or imprints of gastric biopsies reveals curved gram-negative rods resembling Helicobacter.

 - Culture: Culture of biopsy specimens for H. pylori requires sophisticated conditions.
 H. pylori can grow on different solid media containing blood or blood products (blood or lysed blood agar plates) but requires a microaerophilic (less oxygen tolerance) bacteria.
 Culture is necessary to isolate agents to perform antimicrobial susceptibility testing.